Broker RankingsUpdated April 22, 2026· 18 min readPDT Rule Removed

 Frequently Asked Questions

-What is the Pattern Day Trader (PDT) rule?
+Was the Pattern Day Trader (PDT) rule removed?

 What is Level 2 data and why do day traders need it?